ShivMohindruN01558245/lifesteal-server-website/content/pages/index.md

     type: DividerSection
   - type: CarouselSection
     title: null
-    subtitle: What our players say about Bloodcraft SMP
+    subtitle: "What our players say about Bloodcraft SMP"
     items:
       - title: >-
           "Best Lifesteal server I've ever played on!
 The community is amazing and the PvP is intense."
-        tagline: Player Review
+        tagline: "Player Review"
-        subtitle: 'MinecraftPro2024, Discord'
+        subtitle: "MinecraftPro2024, Discord"
         text: >-
           Been playing for months now and the server keeps getting better.
           Regular events, active staff, and the Lifesteal mechanics are perfectly balanced.